anquanscan/sec-tools/README.md

 [how-to-hack-github-actions](https://github.com/StackOverflowExcept1on/how-to-hack-github-actions): How to hack Github Actions if you're smart enough; I'm not gay but 500$ is 500$!
 [RogueLDAP](https://github.com/twelvesec/RogueLDAP): A lightweight rogue LDAP server which is a modified version of the JNDIExploit-1
 [panoptik](https://github.com/maxgfr/panoptik): Hackaton Sigfox
 [MTPwn](https://github.com/smeso/MTPwn): PoC exploit for arbitrary file read/write in locked Samsung Android device via MTP (SVE-2017-10086)
+[koios](https://github.com/ciphyr/koios): Wireless Pentesting Toolkit for Kali/Linux in Python